paulbradish/awesome-digital-marketing/README.md

 - [Databox](https://databox.com/) - Connect all of your data in one place, visualize performance trends, monitor progress toward your goals, make more informed decisions, collaborate and report as you go with custom views and deep-dives for each function in your organization.
 - [Geckoboard](https://www.geckoboard.com/) - No hassle professional KPI dashboards.
 Features over 80 integrations that you can build into a real-time dashboard.
 - [Klipfolio](https://www.klipfolio.com/) - From custom dashboards and reports to self-serve exploration and analysis, this SaaS helps you centralize data and gives you the power to make decisions with confidence.

+## Intelligence
+### Business Intelligence
+- [Crunchbase](https://www.crunchbase.com/) - One of the more acurate prospecting services I've found.
+Great for intel and market research.
+- [Similarweb](https://www.similarweb.com/) - All in one Website analytics competitive traffic intelligence platform.
+Often used to compare website traffic and performance, analyze strategies & market share acquisition.
+### Lead Intelligence
+- [Lead Forensics](https://www.leadforensics.com/) - The world's #1 website visitor identification software.
+Uncover your anonymous B2B website visitors and fuel your business growth.
+- [Zoominfo](https://www.zoominfo.com/) - Get the B2B data and software you need to connect with and close your most valuable buyers — all in one operating system.
+### Social Listening
+- [Google Alerts](https://www.google.com/alerts) - Monitor the web for interesting new content.
+- [SparkToro](https://sparktoro.com/) - Crawls public profiles on social media so you can quickly learn where your audience is and how to reach them.
+### Technology Stack
+- [BuiltWith](https://builtwith.com/) - A website profiler, lead generation, competitive analysis and business intelligence tool providing technology adoption, ecommerce data and usage analytics for the internet.
+- [W3Techs](https://w3techs.com/) - Provider of information about the usage of various types of technologies on the web.
+- [Wappalyzer](https://www.wappalyzer.com/) - Find out the technology stack of any website.
+Create lists of websites that use certain technologies, with company and contact details.
+Use our tools for lead generation, market analysis and competitor research.

 ## Spreadsheets
 Love them or hate them, __Spreadsheets__ come with the territory.
 If you work in marketing, you're going to need to become really familiar with them 😉.